Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Mailfence prides itself on offering full reversibility.
 This means that users are able to leave the platform with their encrypted key pairs as well as their end-to-end encrypted data.

-Being based in Belgium, their servers are located in a country with laws that protect privacy.
+Being based in Belgium, their servers are located in a country with laws that protect online privacy.
 Since Mailfence does not have a foreign parent company, they are not forced to comply with data requests from domestic or foreign authorities.

 Mailfence has a free plan that comes with 500 MB emails, 500 MB documents, two-factor authentication, encryption, as well as support.
 The next level up is a plan for around $2.50 each month.
 Their business plan allows users to scale the plan based on their needs.
 The pricing for the plan varies depending on what the user adds to it.